 9. See a show at The Straz

 Impress your date with tickets to see a Broadway production at The Straz Center.
 Tampa’s top performing arts center features an annual Broadway season plus a lineup of stand-up comedy performances, concerts, opera, and more each season.
-Check out what’s on the calendar.
+Their calendar is full of amazing upcoming events.

-On July 6, 2020, the reimagined 26-acre waterfront St. Pete Pier opened at last in Downtown St. Petersburg.
-This much-anticipated new pier, situated along the waters of Tampa Bay, is a spacious new attraction ideal for picnicking, biking, relaxing, waterfront dining and so much more.
-Date night highlights include waterfront dining, a new rooftop bar, beach area, walking paths, public art and more.
+The reimagined St. Pete Pier, situated along the waters of Tampa Bay, is a spacious attraction ideal for picnicking, biking, relaxing, waterfront dining and so much more.
+Date night highlights include waterfront dining, a rooftop bar, beach area, walking paths, public art and more.

 12. Do a progressive dinner at Armature Works